Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

-Finally, if you return anything that is `iteratable`, like an `array`, `Generator` or Collection, it will be used to _insert_ that data directly into the Seeder model table in one query.
+Finally, if you return anything that is `iteratable`, like an `array`, `Generator` or Collection, it will be used to _insert_ that data directly into the model table in one query.

 ```php
 use Faker\Generator as Faker;